-Y-Sweet is an open-source server for building realtime applications on top of the Yjs CRDT library.
+Y-Sweet is an open-source document store and realtime sync backend, built on top of the Yjs CRDT library.

 The Y-Sweet server can be used by any Yjs app, or you can use our opinionated stack to integrate Yjs and Y-Sweet into a Next.js app.